emilk/eon/README.md

 * `D(42, "hello")
 * `E({a: 1, b: 2})`

-Note that all paranthesis (outside of quotes) MUST be proceeded by an identifier.
+Note that all parenthesis (outside of quotes) MUST be proceeded by an identifier.

 We could be tempted to allow `E{a: 1, b: 2}`, but that would be inconsistent.
-Worse, it would be ambigious when parsing: is it one enum variant, or an enum variant followed by an object? `E, {a: 1, b: 2}` (remember: commas are optional in Con).
+Worse, it would be ambiguous when parsing: is it one enum variant, or an enum variant followed by an object? `E, {a: 1, b: 2}` (remember: commas are optional in Con).

 When decoding, we will forgivingly allow writing `"A"` instead of `A`.

-That means we can still ommit commas
+That means we can still omit commas